Skip to content

 The other amortisation: loans

 The same word also describes repaying a loan in instalments, where each payment covers that period’s interest plus part of the principal.
-A loan “amortisation schedule” shows the interest/principal split shrinking and growing over the term.
+A loan amortisation schedule shows that split over the term: in the early years most of each payment is interest, and as the balance falls the principal portion grows.
+(The asset sense has a schedule too - a table of declining book value, like the worked example above - so the word “schedule” turns up on both sides.)
 The two meanings share one idea - spreading an amount over time - but the loan sense belongs to financing, not asset accounting.
 If a search led here from a mortgage context, that is the meaning you want.

 Amortisation in practice